-392(1) During cutting and skidding operations, an employer or contractor shall ensure that:

-(a) workers who do not have duties associated with cutting and skidding are not permitted to enter the area where those operations are carried out while they are being carried out;

-(b) a worker fells all timber that is adjacent to a proposed landing or other place where workers will work and that may create a hazard to workers before the landing or other place is used;

-(c) no worker fells a tree within range of a travelled road unless effective means are taken to stop traffic until the tree has been felled and the tree and all debris that creates a risk to the health or safety of a worker have been removed from the road; and

-(d) a worker closely limbs trees:

-(i) before the trees are placed on a rollway; or

-(ii) where the limbs may create a risk to the health or safety of a worker.

-(a) no person enters a felling area unless the worker engaged in felling has advised the person entering the area that it is safe to enter; and
+- 392(1) During cutting and skidding operations, an employer or contractor shall ensure that: - (a) workers who do not have duties associated with cutting and skidding are not permitted to enter the area where those operations are carried out while they are being carried out; - (b) a worker fells all timber that is adjacent to a proposed landing or other place where workers will work and that may create a hazard to workers before the landing or other place is used; - (c) no worker fells a tree within range of a travelled road unless effective means are taken to stop traffic until the tree has been felled and the tree and all debris that creates a risk to the health or safety of a worker have been removed from the road; and - (d) a worker closely limbs trees: - (i) before the trees are placed on a rollway; or - (ii) where the limbs may create a risk to the health or safety of a worker. - (2) An employer or contractor shall ensure that: - (a) no person enters a felling area unless the worker engaged in felling has advised the person entering the area that it is safe to enter;

-(b) workers are instructed in, and comply with, the duties set out in subsection (3), subsection 146(4), sections 393 and 394, subsections 395(3), 397(3) and 398(2), section 400 and subsection 401(11).

-(3) A worker shall not work on a hillside below a cutting or skidding operation where a danger may exist from a tree or log rolling or moving downhill towards the worker.
+- (b) workers are instructed in, and comply with, the duties set out in subsection (3), subsection 146(4), sections 393 and 394, subsections 395(3), 397(3) and 398(2), section 400 and subsection 401(11); - (c) every worker engaged in conventional logging has, within six months after commencing employment, successfully completed an approved course in conventional logging safety; and - (d) a worker who has completed an approved course as required by clause (c) maintains any designation or certification that is earned through completing that course. - (3) A worker shall not work on a hillside below a cutting or skidding operation where a danger may exist from a tree or log rolling or moving downhill towards the worker.